-SECTION 14. (a) As used in this section, the following words shall, unless the context clearly requires otherwise, have the following meanings:
+SECTION 17. (a) As used in this section, the following words shall have the following meanings unless the context clearly requires otherwise:

-"Permit", a permit, variance, special permit, license, amendment, extension or other approval issued by a permit granting authority pursuant to a statute, ordinance, bylaw, rule or regulation, whether ministerial or discretionary.
+"Permit", a permit, variance, special permit, license, amendment, extension, or other approval issued by a permit granting authority pursuant to a statute, ordinance, bylaw, rule or regulation, whether ministerial or discretionary.

-"Permit granting authority", (i) a local, county or regional official, or (ii) a local, county or regional multi-member body, that is authorized to issue a permit.
+"Permit granting authority", a local, district, county or regional official or a local, district, county or regional multi-member body that is authorized to issue a permit.

-- (b) Notwithstanding any general or special law, rule, regulation, charter, ordinance or bylaw to the contrary, during the state of emergency declared by the governor on March 10, 2020 as a result of the outbreak of the 2019 novel coronavirus, also known as COVID-19: - (1) an application for a permit shall be deemed duly filed and accepted as of the date of the filing by the applicant, if filed with and certified as received by the city or town clerk if a municipality, or with the secretary or other official established by law to receive such applications if a county or regional entity.
-Notwithstanding the foregoing, a permit granting authority may contest the completeness of an application at the time of filing, if the application is ultimately denied by the permitting board on other grounds, or if the permit is ultimately appealed by the applicant.
-An application for a permit may be filed electronically, either through an electronic submission website established by the permit granting authority, or through attachment of the requisite forms and supplemental materials to electronic mail sent to the aforesaid clerk, secretary or official.
-Certification of receipt for purposes of this paragraph may be provided electronically to the applicant, and shall be provided electronically if the permit application is submitted electronically and electronic certification of receipt is requested by the applicant; - (2) a requirement of a statute, ordinance, bylaw, rule or regulation that a hearing commence within a specific period of time after the filing of an application or request for approval of a permit is suspended as of March 10, 2020; provided, however, that the applicable period shall resume 45 days after the termination of the state of emergency, or by a date otherwise prescribed by law, whichever is later;
+- (b) Notwithstanding any general or special law, rule, regulation, charter, ordinance or bylaw to the contrary, during the governor's March 10, 2020 declaration of a state of emergency: - (i) an application for a permit shall be deemed duly filed and accepted as of the date of the filing by the applicant if filed with and certified as received by the city or town clerk if a municipality, or with the secretary or other official established by law to receive such applications if a county or regional entity.
+Notwithstanding the foregoing, a permit granting authority may contest the completeness of an application at the time of filing if the application is ultimately denied by the permitting board on other grounds or if the permit is ultimately appealed by the applicant.
+An application for a permit may be filed electronically, through an electronic submission website established by the permit granting authority or through attachment of the requisite forms and supplemental materials to electronic mail sent to the clerk, secretary or official.
+Certification of receipt for purposes of this paragraph may be provided electronically to the applicant and shall be provided electronically if the permit application is submitted electronically and electronic certification of receipt is requested by the applicant; - (ii) a requirement of a statute, ordinance, bylaw, rule or regulation that a hearing commence within a specific period of time after the filing of an application or request for approval of a permit shall be suspended as of March 10, 2020; provided, however, that the applicable period shall resume 45 days after the termination of the state of emergency, or by a date otherwise prescribed by law, whichever is later;